greg-az/ingredientify/src/posts/magnesium.md

 title: "The Impact of Magnesium Glycinate on Health"
 date: "2024-05-13"
 affiliate_link: "https://amzn.to/4bchO3u"
+excerpt: "Discover the profound impact of magnesium glycinate, a highly bioavailable form of magnesium that boosts overall health without competing with..."
 ---
 # Magnesium Glycinate: Unlocking Better Health and Wellbeing